Matthew Kilroy (British Army soldier)

-Matthew Kilroy was a soldier of the 29th Regiment of Foot who was present at the Boston Massacre.
-He killed one man and was found guilty of manslaughter.
+Matthew Kilroy (fl.
+1770) was an Irish soldier who served in the 29th Regiment of Foot and was present at the Boston Massacre, for which he was found guilty of the manslaughter of one of the five fatalities, Samuel Gray.

 Boston Massacre

-On 5 March 1770, 7 British soldiers, including Kilroy, were dispatched to King Street in Boston, Massachusetts to relieve Private Hugh White.
+On 5 March 1770, seven soldiers from the 29th Regiment of Foot, including Kilroy, were dispatched to King Street in Boston, Massachusetts to relieve Private Hugh White.
 A large crowd soon gathered around them.
 After Private Hugh Montgomery was struck by a club, Montgomery shouted, "Damn you, fire!"
-Kilroy then pointed his gun at rope-maker Gray, who, depending on the source, said, "damn you, don't fire!" or "They dare not fire."
+Kilroy then pointed his gun at rope-maker Samuel Gray, who, depending on the source, said, "damn you, don't fire!" or "They dare not fire."

 Kilroy then fired the shot that killed Gray.
 The ball passed through Gray's head and "opened up a hole as big as a man's fist."
 Several witnesses said that, afterwards, Kilroy's bayonet was covered with blood.
 A few days before the massacre, Kilroy had argued with Gray at Gray's Rope-works.
 Kilroy had also, according to one witness, said that "he would never miss an opportunity... to fire on the inhabitants."